 Written work is assessed at the end of the course in three papers, each of 2 hours duration.

-Paper 1 examines material covered in Units 1 to 4, including relevant practical skills.
-In Paper 2, material covered in Units 5 to 8 is examined, including relevant practical skills and links to earlier units.
-Paper 3 examines material from all units and focusses on the ability to critically analyse data.
-Students are also required to write one synoptic essay, from a choice of two titles.
+Paper 1: examines material covered in Units 1 to 4, including relevant practical skills.

+Paper 2: material covered in Units 5 to 8 is examined, including relevant practical skills and links to earlier units.

+Paper 3: examines material from all units and focusses on the ability to critically analyse data.
+You will also be required to write one synoptic essay from a choice of two titles.

-A LEVEL BUSINESS STUDIES
+BUSINESS STUDIES A LEVEL

-A Level Exam Board: Edexcel Contact: Mr Doug King
+A Level Exam Board: Edexcel Contact: Ms Anna Waite